 Different forms of ownership will affect how the property is dealt with if either owner dies or the owners separate or the property has to be sold.

-We can prepare a Home Ownership Agreement which reflects your intentions and regulates how the property is owned giving security and peace of mind to all owners and occupiers.
+We can prepare a Home Ownership Agreement which reflects your intentions and regulates how the property is owned.
+This will give security and peace of mind to all owners and occupiers.

-Care Home and Care Fees Statistics show that 1 in 4 women and 1 in 6 men over the age of 65 will require residential care costing between £30,000 and £50,000 a year.
+Care Home and Care Fees Statistics show that 1 in 4 women and 1 in 6 men over the age of 65 will require residential care.
+This can cost between £30,000 and £50,000 a year.

 Many elderly people lose their homes each year to cover the cost of long term care.
 It is illegal to deliberately deprive yourself of assets to avoid potential liability for care home fees.
-However, it is entirely legitimate to take steps to protect assets which will pass on your death and to create Family Trusts where good consideration is given and there are strong reasons for setting up a Trust in your lifetime.
+However, it is entirely legitimate to take steps to protect assets which will pass on your death.
+This can include creating Family Trusts where good consideration is given and there are strong reasons for setting up a Trust in your lifetime.

 It is necessary to ensure that family benefit is the overriding reason to set up the Trust.